monerium/smart-contracts/README.md

 ## Token integration

-We at [Monerium](https://monerium.com) er really exited to talk to all developers and builders that want to use money in their applications.
+We at [Monerium](https://monerium.com) are really excited to talk to all developers and builders who want to use money in their applications.
 Go to [monerium.com](https://monerium.com) and fill out the "Partner with Monerium" form and our expert staff will be available to help you every step of the way, from implementation to ongoing operations.